Mayor's Message - Fiscal Year 2023 Budget

 I made a promise during my 2022 State of the City address to deliver infrastructure improvements faster and more equitably across San Diego.
 To do that, we need to expand the capacity of our City’s workforce to deliver critical capital projects that benefit San Diego communities.
 This budget makes significant investments that will allow us to fix sidewalks in 600 additional locations per year and install curb ramps based on the highest Americans with Disability Act (ADA) priority list.
 To improve traffic flow, we are funding a new, reconfigured traffic-management center to allow operation for 12 hours per day and additional capacity for event management.
 A new traffic loop replacement crew will replace 250 traffic sensors per year to ensure traffic flows seamlessly through signals and intersections, limiting vehicle idling, while a new traffic-signal technician crew will be able to replace approximately 160 aging signal cabinets and service-meter pedestals annually, with a goal of replacing all 1,600 locations over a 10-year period.

 While we are making significant investments in new infrastructure, we cannot ignore the maintenance and upkeep of our existing assets.
-This budget includes more than $6 million for existing City facilities to repair or replace roofs, heating, ventilation, air-conditioning, elevators and parking lots, and to expand facilities.
+This budget includes more than $5 million for existing City facilities to repair or replace roofs, heating, ventilation, air-conditioning, elevators and parking lots, and to expand facilities.
 We are adding in-house staff and infrastructure investments for critical pump maintenance and repair to ensure communities and major transportation routes are protected from floods.
-The budget also includes additional support for the City’s graffiti abatement efforts within the right-of-way.

 Additionally, addressing housing and homelessness are a top priority of my administration and of this City Council.
-In the last 12 months, there have been 1,518 housing opportunities created though vouchers, permanent supportive housing, rapid rehousing and other housing interventions to end and prevent homelessness.
+In the last 12 months, there have been 1,253 housing opportunities created though vouchers, permanent supportive housing, rapid rehousing and other housing interventions to end and prevent homelessness.
 As we make progress on the housing front, I am laser-focused on expanding our shelter capacity to get more unsheltered San Diegans off the streets and connected to housing and services, with a focus on creating more mental health services in our shelters.
-This budget continues to leverage federal and state funding while adding $25.2 million in General Fund dollars to accelerate the City Action Plan on homelessness goal of adding 500 shelter beds for single adults, youth and families, to lease and improve additional sites to expand congregate and non-congregate shelter bed capacity, to create a Safe Camping Pilot Program for vulnerable seniors, and additional dedicated homeless outreach efforts in downtown and the urban core.
-The budget also continues to fund the Coordinated Street Outreach Program, sending out a team of caseworkers to neighborhoods across the City to help people off the streets.
+This budget continues to leverage federal and state funding while adding $8.3 million in General Fund dollars to accelerate the goal of adding 650 emergency shelter beds for single adults, youth and families.
+The budget also continues to fund the Coordinated Street Outreach Program, sending out a team of caseworkers assigned to neighborhoods across the City to help people off the streets.

 As part of my commitment to build more homes that San Diegans can actually afford, we have launched the “Homes for All of Us” initiative, which seeks to address the housing crisis by making it easier to create new homes throughout the city by streamlining regulatory measures like building affordable and middle-income homes on City-owned sites and implementing a recently passed state law allowing the split of a single-family lot into two and permitting up to two new homes on each lot.
 Beyond these regulatory streamlining measures, we plan to facilitate citywide housing production by reducing the amount of time it takes to permit new units.
 For this reason, this budget adds staff capacity for the City’s Development Services Department to process permits that result in net new housing units.
 The desired increase for home production annually in the City is three-fold, from 5,000 to 15,000 units per year to solve the City’s housing crisis based on the City’s Regional Housing Needs Assessment.
 These new positions are cost-recoverable and will enable the City to focus a subset of permit technicians, reviewers and supervisors to permit only projects that deliver net new homes.

-We are making strategic additions in public safety to improve response times to residents’ safety and quality-of-life priorities, including raises for Police Officers and lateral incentive programs to address staffing needs.
+We are making strategic additions in public safety to improve response times to residents’ safety and quality-of-life priorities.
 We are adding two squads to allow coverage for seven days a week of parking enforcement, improved response times to resident notifications and more consistent coverage throughout the City.
 The budget also includes additional staff to allow the Police Department to reduce response times to 72-hour parking complaints from the current 45-60 days down to six.
 We also are increasing overtime to better reflect the needs of the department to address increases in violent crime.
 Lastly, we are continuing the No Shots Fired Program, an intervention and prevention program that seeks to reduce violence through strategic partnerships with faith leaders and developing exit strategies from gang culture to reduce gang violence in communities of concern.

 We are also investing in the personnel that perform important city services and seeking to address key vacancies.
 After nearly a decade of stagnant salaries, the City’s employee compensation is not competitive with other agencies throughout the region.
 This has resulted in the City’s inability to fill positions that provide basic services like road repair, trash pickup and public safety.
 Building on modest gains over the last fiscal year, this budget continues to address this challenge with compensation increases to better align salaries with the current employment market.
 It also restores retirement benefits to make them comparable to those offered by most government agencies in California.
 We are also deploying an approach used successfully to fill vacancies in our Library Department last year to fill Parks and Recreation positions with chronically high vacancy levels.
 By converting many of our hourly positions responsible for servicing and maintaining our parks from hourly to benefited positions, we expect to fill those positions quickly and retain valuable employees who ensure our parks are clean and well maintained for our residents to enjoy.